Content Mastery Guide

 I know that I can point a new colleague or prospective client to any number of blog posts I've written about whatever topic we're discussing.

-Joe Pulizzi from Junta 42 pointed me towards a wonderful blog post last week, Ten reasons to blog – even if nobody reads it from Mark Schaefer's Grow blog.
+Joe Pulizzi from Content Marketing Institute pointed me towards a wonderful blog post last week, Ten reasons to blog – even if nobody reads it from Mark Schaefer’s Grow blog.

 Growing your confidence as an expert will be a lot easier for you if you persist with your content marketing, publish consistently and keep building your own mountain of content.